jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-hoarded without need or proper care that it will often be collateral damage in any sort of attack that might not even be specifically targeting it.Internal company data (such as emails and business documents) and System\- specific data also overshadow more exclusive targets such as Payment,
+hoarded without need or proper care that it will often be collateral damage in any sort of attack that might not even be specifically targeting it.
+Internal company data (such as emails and business documents) and System\- specific data also overshadow more exclusive targets such as Payment,